 - Children will develop learning skills that are concrete and relevant to their levels of learning.

 - Children who are able to access and engage with personalised learning opportunities.

-- Developing a curriculum that promotes the positive wellbeing and resilience of all pupils.
+- Children will access a curriculum that promotes the positive wellbeing and resilience of all pupils.

-- Children who are able to self-regulate their behaviour and sensory need, as well as keep themselves safe.
+- Children who are able to self-regulate their behaviour and sensory needs, as well as keep themselves safe.